 5. Hyperbaric Oxygen Therapy

-Oxygen plays a huge role in cell survival.
+Oxygen plays a huge role in cell survival as it fuels cellular activity.

 Following a spinal cord injury, the amount of oxygen-rich blood in the spinal cord decreases.
 Oxygen is what converts nutrients into energy and without, the spinal cord cannot function properly.

 Hyperbaric oxygen therapy is when pressurized oxygen is administered into your system.
-The ideology behind this is that it will prevent cell deaths due to lack of oxygen during secondary spinal cord injury.
+The ideology behind this is that it will prevent cell deaths caused by lack of oxygen.

 Hyperbaric oxygen therapy should help: